 “The successful Metabolomics 2017 is a shining example of how Brisbane’s world-leading medical research and talent, superior facilities and services, and characteristic warm welcome is seeing the city stand out as a destination of choice for prominent international conferences,” Ms Alabaster said.

 ISB 2017 attracted more than 1200 of the world’s foremost scientists in all aspects of biomechanics – the study of biological systems – with a five-day program from 23-27 July.

-A motivated and united Team Brisbane, including Tourism & Events Queensland, Brisbane Convention & Exhibition Centre and Brisbane Marketing, together with the strong collaboration of Brisbane’s three leading universities representing an intense hub of biomechanics activity, were hailed as the prime reasons for conference organisers choosing Brisbane.
+A motivated and united Team Brisbane, including Tourism & Events Queensland, Brisbane Convention & Exhibition Centre and Brisbane Economic Development Agency, together with the strong collaboration of Brisbane’s three leading universities representing an intense hub of biomechanics activity, were hailed as the prime reasons for conference organisers choosing Brisbane.